oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ## When you first receive a review request

   1. When you get an email saying a pull request issue has been assigned to you for review, click on the link to open it in GitHub.
 (You may need to open the issue on GitHub to see if it is a pull request or not.)
-  2. Do two pre-review checks:
+  1. Do two pre-review checks:
     * Ensure that the requester is in the "Committers" team (which means they've signed the CLA), otherwise direct them to the instructions in the README.
     * Ensure that the correct target branch (usually "develop") has been selected to merge the branch into.
-  3. Add the "IN REVIEW" label to the issue.
-  4. If you want to CC additional reviewers, you can do so using "/cc @username".
+  1. If you want to CC additional reviewers, you can do so using "/cc @username".
 Say why you're adding them.

 ## Doing the review